Skip to main content

 2. School Organization

-The members of each of the three academic schools and the professional staff of the university shall elect/appoint school or divisional committees to deal with personnel matters.
-In the academic schools, a school curriculum committee shall also be elected/appointed.
+The members of each of the three academic schools and the professional faculty of the university shall elect or appoint school or divisional committees to deal with personnel matters.
+In the academic schools, a school curriculum committee shall also be elected or appointed.
 Committees to deal with any other matters of concern to the school as a whole shall be selected through procedures approved by the members of the respective area and shall report to the school faculty.
-School committees shall receive and act upon recommendations from departments and shall transmit such recommendations to the people and administrators concerned.
+School committees shall receive and act upon recommendations from departments and shall transmit such recommendations to relevant stakeholders.

 Article III: Membership: The Composition of the SUNY Cortland Faculty